SafinaM/file_signature/README.md

-Here presented code to create of file's signature using multi-threading
+Here is the code for creating a file signature using multithreading.

 It is required to write utilite with C++ for generating of file signature.